Edit your tracks

 - users cannot use your track in any commercial project

-This is especially great if you want to sell commercial licenses through our Jamendo Licensing program or if you intend to participate in our Youtube Content ID program.
+This is especially great if you want to sell commercial licenses through the Jamendo Licensing program or if you intend to participate in the Youtube Content ID program.
 For your tracks to be eligible for YouTube Content ID, they need to be under CC BY-NC-ND.